 Optical 3D-sensors are used to measure dimensions, position and orientation of objects during manufacturing and automated assembly processes, as the "eyes" of the robots.
-Some of the building blocks of this type of systems are available; however the integrated intelligent "robot & sensor" systems are still to be developed.
+The rapid development of LIDAR is also finding new applications in robotics, drones and agriculture.Some of the building blocks of this type of systems are available; however the integrated intelligent "robot & sensor" systems are still to be developed.
 We foresee that the future availability of affordable intelligent robots, equipped with several different types of sensors, will be a huge boost for application of robots in the manufacturing industry.